13 min read

 💚 Why It Works

-Especially powerful for girls to see a woman honored so highly in the Quran.
-Teaches about trusting Allah even in scary situations and shows how Allah defends those who are sincere.
+Very powerful for girls to see a woman honored so highly in the Quran.
+It teaches about trusting Allah even in scary times.
+It shows how Allah defends those who are sincere.

 9. Prophet Muhammad's Night Journey (Isra and Mi'raj)